Virtual Desktop V/S Oculus Link – Which One Is Better? And What Should You Choose?

 Uncovering The Mystery Of Which One Is Better… Oculus Link V/S Virtual Desktop

 Playing PCVR games on the Oculus Quest 1 & 2 is one of the best features of the Quest(s) but there are two methods that can provide the same experience on your Quest.

-One is Wired which is Oculus Link which has officially exited beta and the other one is Wireless method which is using Virtual desktop on your Quest.
+One is Wired which is Oculus Link which has officially exited beta and the other one is the Wireless method which is using Virtual desktop on your Quest.

 Both come with their own advantages and disadvantages.
 So in this post, I’m going to point out all the major differences and problems that can enhance or diminish your VR experience while playing PC VR games on Quest.

 So if you’re excited then let us uncover the mystery of those two methods and see which one suits you more, Is it oculus link or Virtual Desktop?
 Comment below